Questions to consider: What work would you do if age were not an issue?

 I am an old man and have known a great many troubles, but most of them never happened.
 Mark Twain

-For a more accurate view of what you can expect as you grow older, and strategies for staying engaged in life while aging I recommend: “Engaged As We Age,” a new report from the Sloan Center on Aging and Work that debunks societal myths about aging.
+For a more accurate view of what you can expect as you grow older, and strategies for staying engaged in life while aging I recommend: “Engaged As We Age,” from the Sloan Center on Aging and Work that debunks societal myths about aging.

 Barbara Sher has written a heartening book about creating your best life at any age “It’s Only Too Late If You Don’t Start Now.”